ThomasMertes/seed7/src/read_me.txt

 COMPILING UNDER LINUX

     For Linux the compilation process is the simplest.
+Besides C compiler and a make utility you need some packages:

+    - The C development libraries and header files (e.g. glibc-devel or libc6-dev)
+    - The header files for ncurses (e.g. ncurses-devel, libncurses-devel or libncurses5-dev)
+    - The development package of X11 (e.g. libX11-devel or libx11-dev)

   The file 'makefile' is (almost) identical to 'mk_linux.mak' and that file is already prepared to compile under Linux.
   Go to the 'seed7/src' directory and type:

     make depend